Top 15 Best Freshwater Fishes That Are Always Popular

 A freshwater rainbowfish

-Rainbowfish are non-aggressive community fish, originated from South-East Asia and Australia.
+Rainbowfish are non-aggressive community fish that originated from Southeast Asia and Australia.
 They can grow up to 6 inches.
-Rainbow fishes are stunning, and their body is covered with vibrant colors.
-But they are visible only after they enter in their adulthood.
+Rainbow fish are stunning, and their bodies are covered with vibrant colors.
+However, they are visible only after they reach adulthood.

-Also, proper care and diet are the reason for their vibrant appearance.
-They can be a great companion for upper-level community fishes as Danios, Bards, and Tetras.
+Proper care and diet are also responsible for their vibrant appearance.
+They can be a great companion for upper-level community fishes such as Danios, Bards, and Tetras.

 16. Plecostomus